Logo

 Maria Mitchell called attention to the place for women in science and mathematics and encouraged others to support women's colleges and women's campaigns to serve on local school boards.

-Maria Mitchell served as the second president of the AAW in 1875 and 1876 before stepping down to form and head a special Committee on Science to analyze and promote women's progress in the field.
+Maria Mitchell served as the second president of the AAW in 1875 and 1876 before stepping down to head a special Committee on Science to analyze and promote women's progress in the field.

 Maria Mitchell held this position until her death in 1889.